Nereuxofficial/duckblog/content/posts/esp32-ws2812-dino-light-2/index.md

 cover = ""
 tags = ["rust", "embedded", "esp32", "ws2812", "neopixel"]
 keywords = ["rust", "embedded", "esp32", "ws2812", "neopixel"]
-description = "Connecting the Dino Light to WIFI" showFullContent = false
+description = "Connecting an ESP32 Dino Light to Wi-Fi using Rust and Embassy" showFullContent = false
 +++
 If you haven't read the first part, you can do so [here](/posts/esp32-ws2812-dino-light/).